Nova One Advisor

 As technology matures, and as global health priorities shift toward early diagnosis, personalized treatment, and population genomics, the targeted DNA/RNA sequencing market is positioned for long-term, high-value growth.

-• Integration of AI in Genomic Data Interpretation: Artificial intelligence and machine learning tools are improving variant calling, annotation, and prediction of disease phenotypes.
+• Integration of AI in Genomic Data Interpretation: Artificial intelligence and machine learning tools are increasingly being integrated to improve variant calling, annotation, and prediction of disease phenotypes.

-• Miniaturization and Automation of Sample Preparation: Workflow innovations are reducing hands-on time, increasing throughput, and enabling point-of-care sequencing possibilities.
+• Miniaturization and Automation of Sample Preparation: The market is witnessing new workflow innovations, which are reducing hands-on time, increasing throughput and enabling point-of-care sequencing possibilities.

-• Declining Sequencing Costs: The cost-per-megabase of NGS has dropped dramatically, making high-throughput targeted sequencing more accessible to mid-sized laboratories.
+• Declining Sequencing Costs: The cost-per-megabase of NGS seems to have decreased, making high-throughput targeted sequencing more accessible to medium scale laboratories.

-• Cloud-Based Bioinformatics Pipelines: Cloud solutions are becoming standard for data management, storage, and real-time collaborative analysis.
+• Cloud-Based Bioinformatics Pipelines: Cloud solutions are now becoming a standard for data management, storage and real-time collaborative analysis, leading to efficient work.

 Targeted DNA RNA Sequencing Market Report Scope